The CISSP domains and CBK: An overview

 If you want to climb the IT career ladder, you should consider getting certified.
 One of the most popular and respected certifications is the Certified Information Systems Security Professionals (CISSP).
 Developed and maintained by the international non-profit organization (ISC)², CISSP validates a professional’s skills and experience in implementing and managing security architects for their organization.

 The CISSP exam has eight parts, known as domains.
 You will need to be proficient in each domain to get the certification.
 In this post, we will break down each of the eight domains, including how much weight they hold in the exam.

-But first, let’s take a look at the upcoming CISSP exam changes.
+But first, let’s take a look at recent CISSP exam changes.

 New CISSP exam version effective May 1, 2021